melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws.md

   - Application migration service
   - Database migration service

-### Service types

-There are two broad categories of services: self-service and managed (by AWS).
-Self service like EC2 reselved instances use underlying hardware managed by AWS but are fully configurable.
-Managed services are less configurable and can often mixed and matached with other services.

-EC2 Reserved Instances (RI) provide a significant discount (up to 72%) compared to on-demand pricing and provide a capacity reservation when used in a specific Availability Zone.
-The following types of RI are available: Standard RIs: These provide the most significant discount (up to 75% off On-Demand) and are best suited for steady-state usage.
-Convertible RIs: These provide a discount (up to 54% off On-Demand) and the capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
-Like Standard RIs, Convertible RIs are best suited for steady-state usage.
-Scheduled RIs: These are available to launch within the time windows you reserve.
-This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.

-AWS Managed Services (AMS) operates AWS on your behalf, providing a secure AWS Landing Zone, features which help you meet various compliance program requirements (HIPAA, HITRUST, GDPR, SOC, ISO, PCI), a proven enterprise operating model, on-going cost optimization, and day-to-day infrastructure management.
-By implementing best practices to maintain your infrastructure, AWS Managed Services helps to reduce your operational overhead and risk.
-AWS Managed Services automates common activities, such as change requests, monitoring, patch management, security, and backup services, and provides full-lifecycle services to provision, run, and support your infrastructure.
-AWS Managed Services unburdens you from infrastructure operations so you can direct resources toward differentiating your business.

 ### Billing and pricing

 There are three pricing models: in advance, subscription and on demand.
 For example, you can pay on demand, for a dedicated instance that does not share resources with anyone else, for a spot instance, or for a reserved instance (RI) for a 1 or 3 year term.
 On demand is by far the most common.
 With on demand you pay only for what you use, and it varies depending on the service, the region, and the type of infrastructure.
 AWS has a pricing page for each service, and pricing calculator to explore costs.
 A free tier is generally available to new AWS users.